SumoLogic/sumologic-documentation/docs/integrations/web-servers/iis-10.md

 description: The IIS 10 app is a unified logs and metrics app that helps you monitor your IIS web servers' availability, performance, health, and resource utilization.
 ---

-The IIS 10 app is a unified logs and metrics app that helps you monitor your IIS web servers' availability, performance, health, and resource utilization.
+The Internet Information Services (IIS) 10 app is a unified logs and metrics app that helps you monitor your IIS web servers' availability, performance, health, and resource utilization.
 Preconfigured dashboards and searches provide insight into application pools, ASP.NET applications, requests, latency, visitor locations, visitor access types, traffic patterns, errors, web server operations, and access from known malicious sources.

 This App is tested with the following IIS versions: